NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 * The list of questions your reviewers had about your design as `design_reviews/questions_about_our_board.txt`.
 * The list of questions you had about the design you reviewed as `design_reviews/questions_about_their_board.txt`.
 * Your changes to your schematic, board, and libraries.
-* An updated quadcopter.cam.zip.

 Submit it to [Eaglint](http://www.google.com/url?q=http%3A%2F%2Feaglint.nvsl.io%2F&amp;sa=D&amp;sntz=1&amp;usg=AFQjCNFrH7bQMLjAUWzVGFESRxTQu6D-EQ).

-Once it passes and human review, tag your repo: Lab07b.
+Once it passes and human review, tag your repo: 'board-layout-postreview'.

 Grading for the design reviews is in two parts:

 1. You will lose points for any problems I find in your reviewee’s design that you should have found.
-2. You will lose points for any problems your reviewees found in your design, but you did not fix correctly.
-3. You will lose a point for each failed submission to Eaglint and human review.
+2. You will lose a point for each failed submission to Eaglint and human review.